lolyhop/gnn-wiki-project/README.md

 To fix this, we enriched the graph with **implicit semantic connections**.

-1. **Embedding:** We passed the full text of every article through the Gemma model to obtain dense semantic vector representations;
+1. **Embedding:** We passed the full text of every article through the Gemma embedding model to obtain dense semantic vector representations;
 2. **Retrieval:** For every node, we identified its **top-20 nearest neighbors** in the embedding space based on cosine similarity;
 3. **Stochastic Connection:** Instead of connecting all 20 neighbors deterministically, we introduced a stochastic element.
 For each node, we randomly selected between **6 and 20** of these neighbors to form new edges.